koalacreations/kCharge-Control/backend/API Specification.md

 ```

 ## Auto Discovery
-The jCharge Control protocol defines an auto discovery mechanism to help testing devices discover a jCharge Control server on the local network.
+The kCharge Control protocol defines an auto discovery mechanism to help testing devices discover a kCharge Control server on the local network.
 A testing device **should** implement auto discovery, but if it chooses not to, this section **may** be ignored.
-This is separate from the auto discovery method implemented by the jCharge app that uses mDNS (ie Bonjour/Zeroconf) for discovery and socket.io for communication.
+This is separate from the auto discovery method implemented by the kCharge app that uses mDNS (ie Bonjour/Zeroconf) for discovery and socket.io for communication.

 The auto discovery mechanism works as follows:

-* There **must** be no more than **one** jCharge Control backend server on a network.
+* There **must** be no more than **one** kCharge Control backend server on a network.
 The behaviour of multiple backend servers on a network is *undefined*.
-* Every 3-10 seconds the jCharge Control server **must** send out a `hello` packet to the broadcast address on port `54321`.
+* Every 3-10 seconds the kCharge Control server **must** send out a `hello` packet to the broadcast address on port `54321`.
 * Once a testing device receives a `hello` packet, it **should** attempt to open a websocket connection to the IP address and port included in the `hello` packet.
 * A testing device **must** send a `helloServer` packet before any other packets after opening a websocket connection.
-* A jCharge backend server **may** choose to close the websocket connection, or, wait for a valid `helloServer` packet before attempting to parse any more packets from that device.
+* A kCharge backend server **may** choose to close the websocket connection, or, wait for a valid `helloServer` packet before attempting to parse any more packets from that device.

 ## Command Definitions
-Each command definition below is a valid jCharge Control command.
+Each command definition below is a valid kCharge Control command.
 Any commands *not* listed below **must** be ignored.
-The title of each command definition should be used in the `command` key and the object listed under each title should be used in the `payload` key of the jCharge Control Packet.
+The title of each command definition should be used in the `command` key and the object listed under each title should be used in the `payload` key of the kCharge Control Packet.
 Each command **should** only be sent to the devices listed under each command (ie only to server or only to a device).

-A `device` is a battery cell charger/discharger etc. that is connecting to a jCharge Control backend.
+A `device` is a battery cell charger/discharger etc. that is connecting to a kCharge Control backend.

 --